Table of Contents

 - All done!
 Turn off the heat, remove Char Siu from the wok and let them cool down on a plate.
 Save the juice from the wok as a dipping sauce or concentrated broth for making other dishes.

-- Once Char Siu is cooled to room temperature, cut into thin slices and serve.
+- Once Char Siu is cooled to room temperature, cut it into thin slices and serve.
 Enjoy a super delicious and healthier Char Siu Chinese BBQ Pork.

 Notes